Laurels Westies, at

 History of how My Uncle AL started with Pugs.

-My Uncle moved in with us a couple years ago.
+My Uncle moved in with us a several years ago.
 He is retired, his last job was his all time favorite, a learning disabled teacher for over 15 years.
 He avoids the mid-west cold by going to Louisiana for the worst part of the winter where he had raised his family.

 He dislikes my writing as it has so many grammar errors he can't read it.
 Some day he may tackle this page and correct it himself.
 Until then please forgive my scattered ramblings and poor grammar!

 Photos of Cecil at 8 weeks and then 3 months old, at the top of the page.
 He is super cute.
 Since we have Whitey, his father, and Glitter his mother Cecil hasn't had a chance to be a parent yet.